MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iodecrementkeepalivecount.md

 ## -description

-The <b>IoDecrementKeepAliveCount</b> routine decrements a reference count associated with an Windows app on a specific device.
+The <b>IoDecrementKeepAliveCount</b> routine decrements a reference count associated with a Windows app on a specific device.
 This routine is called by a kernel mode driver when the app's I/O process has completed.
 If the app's reference count drops to 0, Windows can suspend the app.

 ## -parameters